Noise Levels in Chicago, IL | Find Quiet Neighborhoods With Our Sound Map

 QuietLoud

-Eastern Chicago sounds about 39% louder than Northern Chicago to the human ear, a 4.8 dBA gap.
+To the human ear, noise in the Cicero and Berwyn areas (eastern Chicago) sounds about 34% louder than in the Elgin, Schaumburg, and Hoffman Estates areas (northwestern Chicago), a 4.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 Loudest Road Corridors